AbdooOwd/HackerOoT/docs/abdoo/notes.md

 -   It appears to return `true` when using the hookshot (when pressing its action button) a.k.a shooting the hookshot.

+### `func_80843E64`

+Renamed to `Player_HandleLanding`.

+-   It deals fall damage (or not) based on the falling-distance/height.
+-   It plays sfx based on the landing.

 # Idiotics

 -   You mean I've been trying to implement Gliding, just to remember that the cucco works the **EXACT SAME** way? ...
 Welp.

+# Thoughts / Ideas

+-   Why not release two ROMs?
+One that uses `F3DEX3` for... whatever is better it provides, and another that doesn't use it (thus inteded for all emulators).